Runaway Train (film): Plot

-Oscar "Manny" Manheim (Voight) is a ruthless bank robber and hero to the convicts of Alaska's Stonehaven Maximum Security Prison.
+Oscar "Manny" Manheim is a bank robber and hero to the convicts of Alaska's Stonehaven Maximum Security Prison.
 After two previous escape attempts, Manny is put in solitary confinement for three years.
-A court order compels sadistic Associate Warden Ranken to release him from solitary.
-Planning a third break out, Manny is forced to advance his plan to mid-winter after he is stabbed.
-Manny recruits young prisoner Buck McGeehy to help in the complicated plan.
-After escaping from the prison via a sewer tunnel that opens out above a freezing river, and an arduous cross-country hike, the two arrive at a switchyard.
-After stealing some railroad clothing, they hop on board a train, consisting only of four locomotives.
+A court order compels Associate Warden Ranken to release him from solitary.
+Planning a third breakout, Manny is forced to advance his plan to mid-winter after he is stabbed in the hand.
+Manny recruits young prisoner Buck McGeehy to help in the plan.
+After escaping from the prison via a sewer tunnel that opens near a freezing river, and a cross-country hike, the two arrive at a switchyard.
+After stealing railroad clothing, they board a train, consisting only of four locomotives.

 The elderly railroad engineer, Al, has a fatal heart attack after starting the train and falls off the lead locomotive.
-He manages to apply the brakes, but the locomotives overpower them; resulting in the brake shoes burning off.
+He applies the brakes, but the locomotives overpower them, resulting in the brake shoes burning off.
 As the unmanned train accelerates, dispatchers Dave Prince and Frank Barstow are alerted to the situation.
-Barstow allows the train to reach onto the mainline, whilst trying to keep the tracks farther down the line clear.
-Unfortunately, the runaway smashes the caboose of another train pulling onto a siding.
-The collision badly damages the cab of the lead locomotive and jams the front door of the second engine, an old inoperable EMD F-unit, or "A-liner".
-The convicts finally realize something is wrong.
-Barstow's superior Eddie McDonald orders him to intentionally derail the train.
+Barstow allows the train to reach the mainline while trying to keep the tracks farther down the line clear.
+The runaway smashes the rear flatbed and caboose of another train pulling onto a siding.
+The collision damages the cab of the lead locomotive and jams the front door of the second engine, an older EMD F-unit, or "'A' Unit".
+Barstow's superior Eddie McDonald orders him to derail the train.

-At this point, the train's horn blows, alerting the authorities (and the two fugitives) someone else is aboard the train.
+The train's horn then blows, alerting the authorities (and the two fugitives) that someone else is aboard the train.
 Barstow has the maintainer cancel the derailment.
 Ranken concludes his two escaped convicts are fleeing by rail.
-Meanwhile, the two fugitives are discovered by Sara, a locomotive hostler, who explains she sounded the horn and the train is out of control.
-She convinces them jumping off the train at its current speed would be suicide while revealing the only possible way to stop the train would be to climb forward onto the lead engine and press its kill switch, a near-impossible feat due to the A-liner's jammed front door and its obsolete rounded streamlined design's having no outside catwalk or handrail like the other three more-modern square-bodied locomotives.
-They manage to shut down the third and fourth locomotives, nearly derailing on a bridge while doing so.
+Meanwhile, the fugitives are discovered by Sara, a locomotive hostler who explains she sounded the horn and the train is out of control.
+As jumping off the train at its current speed would be suicide, the only possible way to stop it would be to climb forward onto the lead engine and press its kill switch, a difficult feat due to the 'A' Unit's jammed front door and its obsolete rounded streamlined designs having no outside catwalk, unlike the first, third, and fourth locomotives.
+They shut down the third and fourth locomotives by disconnecting the multi-unit cables.